Naan Aanaiyittal: Production

 Naan Aanaiyittal was directed by Tapi Chanakya and produced under Sathya Films by R. M. Veerappan, who also wrote the screenplay.
 The dialogue was written by Vidwan Lakshmanan and N. Pandurangan.
 Cinematography was handled by P. N. Sundaram, with editing by Jambulingam.
+The film's title was derived from a song from Enga Veettu Pillai (1965).

 Soundtrack

 The music was composed by M. S. Viswanathan.

 Release and reception

 Naan Aanaiyittal was released on 4 February 1966.
 It was initially scheduled to release on 14 January 1966, during Pongal, but was pushed back to allow the release of another Ramachandran film, Anbe Vaa.
 The Indian Express wrote that the film "has all the ingredients to make it appealing to the masses" and praised the performances of Ramachandran and Saroja Devi.
 T. M. Ramachandran of Sport and Pastime gave a positive review appreciating the film's message, also praising Vidwan Lakshman's dialogue as "sparkling" and M. S. Viswanathan's music as "pleasing," although still being critical of Chanakya's direction, saying it "could have been more inspiring".